The 10 Golden Steps to Customer Delight: #5 Will Surprise You!

 (c.)
 Change Correlations

-You must measure the impact of these changes to customer support issues, and customer success complaints, as they are(usually) a key indicator of how your changes may impact the customers perceptions, and in-turn, experience.
+You must measure the impact of these changes' impact on customer support issues and customer success complaints, as they are(usually) a key indicator of how your changes may impact the customers' perceptions, and in turn, experience.

 Microsoft is famous for driving changes to UI and UX on their customers and irritating their user base.
-While they may get away with it due to their cap on the market (for now), this type of arbitrary thinking tends to make customers jump to alternative solutions.
-Don’t do it.
+While they may get away with it due to their cap on the Market (for now), this type of arbitrary thinking tends to make customers jump to alternative solutions.
+Please don't do it.

 (d.)
 Life-Cycle Stage Churn Ratio

 i.
-Measure the amount of times your customers churn in their lifecycle to look for
+Measure the number of times your customers churn in their lifecycle to look for

 ii.
 Early churn may indicate a problem in your onboarding

 iii.
 Mid-Stream churn may indicate a problem with your Sales promising things your Product can't do

 iv.
 Late churn may indicate a problem with broken promises or support cases not being handled efficiently.